Pennsylvania Waterfalls: How to Get to Tanners Falls in Wayne County

 From the parking area, there is a narrow path leading down to a rocky outcrop just downstream of the top tier of the falls.
 This area provides a very nice view of the waterfall and the bridge above.

 Getting to the bottom of the falls from here is a bit more difficult, even though it does follow along the same trail.
 You will likely need both of your hands to get up and down this trail, so I’d recommend carrying a bag if you are taking anything to the bottom of Tanners Falls.

 At the bottom of the falls, ruins stretch out along the bank you descended, reaching the curving banks of Dyberry Creek a few hundred feet downstream.
 The area around the base of the waterfall is relatively shallow and flat, but VERY slippery.
 Walking across the base of this waterfall is one of the few times I’ve almost fallen into a creek.
 Fortunately, I didn’t, but definitely use caution here.

 This area is popular with picnickers, swimmers (though I don’t know if this is technically allowed), and fishermen.
 There is a nice pool a few yards beyond the bottom of Tanners Falls, which is where most of activity happens, leaving the waterfall a bit easier to photograph without hordes of people.
 Keep in mind that there are no trashcans in state game lands, so please carry out what you bring in so that others can enjoy this area without your trash.

 I had seen pictures of Tanners Falls before visiting, but I really think that this is one of those places that is much more scenic in person.
-In my opinion, the beauty of Tanners Falls and the history of the area make this one of my favorite waterfalls in Pennsylvania.
+In my opinion, the beauty of Tanners Falls and the history of the area make this one of the best waterfalls in the Poconos and one of my favorite waterfalls in Pennsylvania.

 How to Get to Tanners Falls